bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/node-api-express.md

 -   <span id="cc42">One `user` can have many `posts`.</span>
 -   <span id="dae3">One `post` can have many `comments`.</span>

-Manage this type of relationship by adding a foreign key on the “many” table of the relationship that points to the primary key on the “one” table.
+Manage this type of relationship by adding a foreign key on the "many" table of the relationship that points to the primary key on the "one" table.
 Consider the `farms` and `ranchers` tables.

 <a href="https://www.notion.so/7dfd2e69c9804a01845f2e9b716a5ac2" class="markup--anchor markup--p-anchor">Untitled</a>